HomeDealsChatCheckupSearch

 Universal support programmes

-• Warm Home Discount: £140 credit for eligible low-income households
+• Warm Home Discount: £150 credit for eligible low-income households (expanded eligibility now covers around 6 million homes)

-• Cold Weather Payments: £25 per week during severe weather periods
+• Cold Weather Payments: £25 per week during qualifying severe weather periods

-• Winter Fuel Payment: Up to £300 for pensioners (eligibility criteria have changed)
+• Winter Fuel Payment: Up to £300 for pensioners, with eligibility based on a household income threshold

 Regional variations